Booker ends presidential bid after polling, money struggles

 Booker’s exit from the presidential race further narrows the once two dozen-strong field, which now stands at 12 candidates.

-Associated Press writer Corey Williams in Detroit contributed to this report.
+Associated Press writers Corey Williams in Detroit and Hunter Woodall in Stratham, N.H., contributed to this report.

 Catch up on the 2020 election campaign with AP experts on our weekly politics podcast, “Ground Game.”